About

 Kosovo has made significant progress over the past years by working on new legal and institutional frameworks and formulation of water strategies and action plans.
 However, much more investment and coordinated action is needed to ensure a sustainable water future for all the citizens of Kosovo.

-What we want to achieve
+What we want to achieve in the Phase 2

 PLANS AND MEASURES